StevenR123/Neon-Mors-Wiki/content/People/Corporations/Big Five/Micro Energies.md

 Recently this has changed as there have been constant low level attacks on any projects in the area that have been making less and less viable.
 ## Micro Generators
 In a recent press release ME has said that they have made a breakthrough in miniaturizing a generator for small scale use.
-The details of the breakthrough have not been released, but ME has said that it will be able to provide near indefinite amounts of power on a small scale.
+The details of the breakthrough have not been released, but ME has said that it will be able to provide power on a small scale nearly indefinitely.